LakshayMunjal-dev/FindMyProvider/README.md

 # FindMyProvider

 FindMyProvider is a React Native app built using Expo.
-It allows users to search for healthcare providers based on specialty, ZIP code, radius, gender, language, and availability.
+It allows users to search for healthcare providers based on specialty, ZIP code, credential and location using real CMS NPI Registry API data.

 ---